 Product Canvas to facilitate the development of a new product.

-Personas to characterise target users and customers together with their needs.
+Persona Template to effectively describe target users and customers together with their needs.

 User stories to describe the functionality of the product.